ellenspertus/BitsandPizzasEx/README.md

 Double challenge:
 - [x] Ditto for getItem()

+- [x] Push commits to Github.
+- [x] Submit pull request.

 ## Issues Encountered
-* I had a hard time getting my new appetizers tab on the toolbar.
-I eventually figured out I needed to change NUM_TABS to 5.
-I assumed NUM_TABS is passed up to the super class at some point to tell it how many columns to render.
-I confirmed this in the HFAD book where it says that the number is indeed passed up, via the getCount method (page 491).
+* I had a hard time getting my new appetizers tab on the toolbar; the issue was that I did not know I needed to change NUM_TABS to 5.
+I discovered this in HFAD (page 491) where it says that the number is passed up to the super class via the getCount method so the toolbar knows how many buttons to create.

+## Time Taken
+~2 hours.